pavelatreides/princeton-ti/README.md

 # princetontechinterview

 This is the link for the solutions to the technical challenge posited by Princeton University for the position of Research Software Engineer.
-Here you fill find the directories and files necessary to run Task A.
+Here you fill find the directories and files necessary to run Task A and a partial attempt at Task B I did with my remaining time.

 The widget was developed entirely in Python3/OS X using a Pyside2 application using ZMQ